-- 1. Develop and demonstrate professionalism in journalism. - · 2.
+- 1. Demonstrate professionalism in journalism. - · 2.
 Understand the importance of a free press in modern society. - 3.
 Demonstrate understanding of topics to be addressed in editorials. - · 4.
-Analyze journalism ethics and the law. - · 5.
-Understand editors and publishers obligations. - 6.
+Analyze journalism ethics and the law. - 5.
+Understand editors and publishers obligations. - · 6.
 Develop sensitivity to advertisers and their need. - 7.
 Illustrate advanced knowledge in writing editorials. - 8.
 Illustrate an understanding of story assignments, follow-up, web features and editing without supervision. - 9.
-Develop a more advanced understanding in online journalism for both print and video and appropriately place stories.
+Indicate an advanced understanding in online journalism for both print and video and appropriately place stories.